Sooner or later, anyone serious about scuba diving finds their way down to Florida.

 13. Fort Lauderdale

-Fort Lauderdale reminds a lot of people of Venice in Italy thanks to its incredible canal system – fully navigable canals, at that – so it should be no surprise that scuba diving would be a huge part of the city’s culture.
+Fort Lauderdale, located less than 30 miles north of Miami, reminds a lot of people of Venice in Italy.
+That is thanks to its incredible canal system – fully navigable canals, at that – so it should be no surprise that scuba diving would be a huge part of the city’s culture.

 Local government organizations (as well as a whole host of nonprofits and for-profit operations) have all come together over the years to build one of the most impressive artificial reef programs on the Atlantic coast.